This information will help you keep track of the vaccines you’ll need if your spleen is removed or weakened.

 - If you know you’re having surgery, get your vaccines at least 14 days before your surgery.

-- If you had unplanned surgery, you must wait at least 14 days after your surgery to begin getting your vaccines.
+- If you had unplanned surgery, you must wait at least 14 days after your surgery to start getting your vaccines.

 Types of vaccines

 You will need several vaccines.
-Your healthcare provider will let you know which vaccines you should get.
+Your healthcare provider will tell you which vaccines you should get.
 All of the vaccines are given as shots in your muscle.

 -